scalyr/scalyr-tool/README.md

         Specifies the execution priority for this query; defaults to "high".
 Use "low" for scripted operations where a delay of a second or so is acceptable.
 Rate limits are tighter for high- priority queries.
-    --onlyUseSummaries=true|false
+    --onlyUseSummaries
-        Specifies whether to only query summaries, or to search the column store for any summaries not yet populated.
+        Specifies to only query summaries, and not to search the column store for any summaries not yet populated.
-        Defaults to false.
-    --createSummaries=true|false
+    --no-createSummaries
-        Specifies whether to create summaries for this query if they do not already exist.
-Defaults to true.
+        Specifies to not create summaries for this query.
     --token=xxx
         Specify the API token.
 For this command, should be a "Read Logs" token.
     --version